Intel closes Costa Rica operation, cuts 1,500 jobs

 During the next two quarters, Intel will move assembly and testing from its site in Heredia, where it has been present since 1997, to existing sites in China, Malaysia and Vietnam, Mulloy said.

-Costa Rica President Elect Luis Guillermo Solis met with Intel executives on Tuesday morning and they assured him the decision had nothing to do with the election of his new government on Sunday, according to a statement from Guillermo's office.

-"The decision bears no relation to the election of the new Costa Rica government or the market conditions for...potential foreign investment," the statement said.

-Intel will continue to have over 1,000 engineers, finance and human resources employees in Costa Rica and do some research and development there.
+Still, Intel will continue to have over 1,000 engineers finance and human resources employees in Costa Rica and do some research and development there.
 The chipmaker expects to add another 200 "high-value positions" in Costa Rica later this year, Mulloy said.

-Intel dominates the PC chip industry, but it has been slow to adapt its processors for smartphones and tablets, markets now dominated by rivals such as Qualcomm Inc and Samsung Electronics Co Ltd.
+Intel dominates the PC chip industry, but it has been slow to adapt its processors for smartphones and tablets, markets now dominated by rivals like Qualcomm Inc and Samsung Electronics Co Ltd.

 The cuts in Costa Rica are consistent with Intel's announcement in January that it would reduce its global workforce of 107,000 employees by about 5 percent this year, Mulloy said.